iCodeAlchemy/horizontal-blocks/README.md

 - 🖼️ **Auto-scaling images** inside blocks
 - 💾 **Block width persistence** — remembers layout when you return

+> [!WARNING]
+> Please refrain from entering **tasks** directly within the Horizontal code block.
+>
+> The Horizontal function operates based on the code block.
+In Obsidian, text within a code block is treated as plain text.
+Consequently, if you input tasks inside a code block, neither the tasks plugin nor the dataview plugin will be able to recognize them.

 ---

 ## 🚀 Examples